kpto/ClusterSheep/README.md

 clustersheep
 ```

-With no parameter, ClusterSheep outputs an ascii drawing of the mascot of ClusterSheep and a list of all available parameters.
+With no parameter, ClusterSheep outputs a list of all available parameters.
 A configuration template file named `config_template` will be generated.
-This file contains all possible settings of ClusterSheep and the detail explanation of each setting.
+This file contains all available parameters of ClusterSheep and the detail explanation of each setting.

 <br/>